top of page

 Assistant Professor of Biocultural Medical Anthropology, University of Toronto St. George

-I am a mixed-methods, biocultural anthropologist and human biologist working primarily with Arab communities in North America and Jordan.
+I am a mixed-methods, biocultural anthropologist and human biologist working primarily with conflict and displacement affected communities in North America and Jordan.
 I examine biocultural drivers and population health consequences of early life adversity and social inequalities on child and adolescent linear growth/body size, pubertal development, mental health, and wellbeing.
 I use frameworks and methods from medical anthropology, evolutionary biology, and qualitative health research.
 I am an Assistant Professor of Biocultural Medical Anthropology at The University of Toronto.

 CURRENT RESEARCH AREAS